RedLectroid/APIunhooker/README.md

 Use it as many times as needed in your code to unhook all the APIs you want/need to for whatever reason.

-There are some debugging <b>printf</b> you might want to remove for steal reasons, but I left them.
+There are some debugging <b>printf</b> you might want to remove for stealth reasons, but I left them for your testing.

 This tool is based off this article https://ired.team/offensive-security/defense-evasion/bypassing-cylance-and-other-avs-edrs-by-unhooking-windows-apis by [@spotheplanet](https://twitter.com/spotheplanet)